danielwo/danielwo.github.io/_posts/2017-02-09-algo-trading-1.md

 keywords: "finance, trading, stocks, python, portfolio"
 ---

-I am going to start off with a small digression.
+Since this is my first post, I am going to start off with a small digression.
 I am a big fan of continued education from online sources.
 My favorite places to look are [Standford SEE](https://see.stanford.edu/), [MIT OCW](https://ocw.mit.edu/), [Harvard OL](https://www.extension.harvard.edu/open-learning-initiative), [coursera](https://www.coursera.org/) and [edX](https://www.edx.org/).
 If you want a referesher on undergraduate probability theory, the best course I have found is [STAT110](http://projects.iq.harvard.edu/stat110/home), a course by Professor Joe Blitzstein at Harvard.
-He also helps run a data science course, [CS109](http://cs109.github.io/2015/index.html), which gives a nice introduction in using machine learning with Python.
+He also helps run a data science course, [CS109](http://cs109.github.io/2015/index.html), which gives a nice introduction to using machine learning with Python.

 This tutorial actually follows [Machine Learning for Trading](https://classroom.udacity.com/courses/ud501/), a